 A PowerPoint that I made of templates for “active learning” activities suitable for use in the undergraduate philosophy classroom.

 The booklet from a workshop on inclusive pedagogy that I ran at NYU and Rutgers last year.

 The booklet from an interactive presentation on backwards planning and integrated course design that I delivered at the Eastern APA 2018.

 The booklet from an interactive presentation on assessment for learning that I delivered at the Central APA 2017.

-I co-founded the Michigan High School Ethics Bowl, in 2013, and have been co-organizing it ever since, working in partnership with local community organization A2Ethics and with thirteen schools across Michigan to provide after-school Philosophy classes and to organize three annual events.
+I co-founded the Michigan High School Ethics Bowl in 2013, and co-organized it until I left Michigan in 2018, working in partnership with local community organization A2Ethics and with thirteen schools across Michigan to provide after-school Philosophy classes and to organize three annual events.
 Lots more info on the Bowl can be found on my Service page.

 "Is Morality Objective?" is an intro Metaethics course of my own design.
 Here's the syllabus, and here's the PowerPoint for the first session.
 I'm very happy to share more teaching materials for all of the above – just shoot me an email.

 I recently designed a syllabus for a service learning course affiliated with Ethics Bowl, in which undergraduate students spend some time studying ethical theory and some time studying pedagogy, and then go and coach high schoolers.
 Here's that syllabus.